bew/hello-world-crystal-nostd-sharedlib/README.md

-# Hello LLVM - crystal shared library experiment
+# 'Hello world' crystal shared library experiment

 This is a baby experiment on LLVM compilation, to build a shared library from crystal source code